-- 5. Using the same zero on the inner scale that you used in Step 4 as a reference, rotate the inner wheel in the Leading-Edge Down (LED) direction as many degrees as you would like in your propeller. - Review Figure B shown before.
+- 5. Using the same zero on the inner scale that you used in Step 4 as a reference, rotate the inner wheel in the Leading-Edge Down (LED) direction as many degrees as you would like in your propeller. - Review Figure B shown above.
 Example: If you have a right-hand rotation propeller and you want 10° of pitch then rotate the center wheel 10° clockwise. - 6.
-Tighten the red knob to lock the inner wheel.
+Tighten the lock knob.